gnithin/ios-dylib-inject/README.md

-# iOS Inject Dylib and Resign non-app-store IPA
+# ios-dylib-inject

-The resign tool is used to inject a dylib into an development/ad-hoc/enterprise signed ipa.
+The ios-dylib-inject script is used to inject a dylib into a development/ad-hoc/enterprise-signed ipa and resign it with a given provisioning profile and code-signing certificate.

+This will not work with app-store ipas.

 ## Pre-requisite tools
 - optool (Is available with xcode install)